itsschirag/RimoR-CN-Lab-Assignment/README.md

 - Open a terminal or command prompt on your computer.
 - Navigate to the repository directory.
-- Type git commit -m "your commit message".
+- Type git commit -m `your commit message`.

 For example: